mtgenius/heroes-of-kamigawa/README.md

-# heroes-of-kamigawa
-Heroes of Kamigawa
+# Heroes of Kamigawa

+1. Place set data from MTGJSON into the `/mtgjson` directory.
+2. Run `node ./scripts/build.js`.
+3. Commit.